vidarlo/wp-tournament-registration/readme.txt

 * `rating1` [integer]: a rating that is used to calculate ranking lists.
 * `rating2` [integer]: another rating that is used to calculate ranking lists.
 * `time` [read-only]: a timestamp that records the exact date and time of submitting.
 It is advisable not to misuse fields since there are some internal checks on the values.
 Use the custom fields instead.
-It is hard to say how what the length of input fields is as this depends on what is going to.
+It is hard to say what the length of input fields is in characters as this depends on what is going to.
 But all are of reasonable length for their purpose.

 = Attributes =
 `wptournregedit`: